B.1.e. Degree Programs & Projects

 All students must officially declare a major by the end of the third semester.
 Any student who wishes to complete a second major must officially declare by the end of the fourth semester of study.
 After the fourth semester, students wishing to add a second major, or change majors, must petition and gain approval from the new department or program to ensure that the student can complete the major by the end of the eighth semester.

 Some highly structured programs, particularly those involving study in the foreign languages or the natural sciences, are facilitated by a declaration of major by the end of the second semester.

 A department may define standards for the admission of students to its major program.
 Students who do not meet these standards may be denied admission or may be admitted provisionally, pending demonstration of their qualifications for advanced work in the department.

 In addition to specific courses required for a major, cognate courses may be recommended to further the student's particular academic interests or intentions.
 Departments offer different opportunities for senior work, adjusted both to the nature of the field and to students' needs.
 Students should consult the descriptions of senior work under each department or program for details on the available senior work offerings.

-Major/Adviser Declaration/Change Forms are available in the Office of the Registrar and each of the Commons offices.
+Major/Advisor Declaration/Change Forms are available online.
 The declaration Form must be signed by the chair of the major department or program (or designee).